dcorroyer/docker-symfony/README.md

     docker-compose run --rm php74-service php bin/console d:d:c (to create database) docker-compose run --rm node-service yarn install (to install nodejs dependencies) docker-compose run --rm node-service yarn dev (to run webpack)

+A Makefile is up to provide some short commands to help you.

+If you can't modify any file in the app folder, you can run this command in the php container:

+    chmod -R 777 .